barakb/scala/lec1/README.md

 ### What is Scala
-Scala is a general-purpose programming language designed to express common pro- gramming patterns in a concise, elegant, and type-safe way.
-It smoothly integrates fea- tures of object-oriented and functional programming languages, enabling programmers to be more productive.
+Scala is a general-purpose programming language designed to express common programming patterns in a concise, elegant, and type-safe way.
+It smoothly integrates features of object-oriented and functional programming languages, enabling programmers to be more productive.
 Martin Odersky (the creator of Scala) and his team started development on Scala in 2001 in the programming methods laboratory at EPFL (École Polytechnique Fédérale de Lausanne).
 Scala made its public debut in